vinaydhegde/testdriven-site/_posts/2017-06-29-01-part4-staging-environment.markdown

 #### Local

-To simplify, local development, let's make a few changes to the *docker-compose.yml* file:
+To simplify local development, let's make a few changes to the *docker-compose.yml* file:

 ```yaml
 version: '2.1'